 This section presents some of the most important information and recommendations to help you ride your motorcycle safely.
 Please take a few moments to read these pages.
-This section also includes information about the location of safety labels on your motorcycle.
+This section also includes a special message for parents and location information for the safety labels on your motorcycle.

 Important Safety Information 2

+Important Message to Parents

-Loading, Accessories & Modifications 5
+Loading, Accessories & Modifications

-Loading
+Loading 8

 Accessories & Modifications

-Safety Labels 9
+Safety Labels 12